Read our Frequently Asked Questions about covid vaccines in Leicester, Leicestershire and Rutland

 What vaccine for Covid-19 is currently available?

 The Pfizer/BioNTech and Oxford-AstraZeneca vaccines are currently both available.
 Both vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the MHRA.
-The Moderna vaccine has also been approved but it is not expected to be available in the UK until the Spring of 2021 at the earliest.
+The Moderna vaccine has also been approved.
+It is available in some areas of the country but not currently in Leicester, Leicestershire and Rutland.

 Can you choose which vaccine you have?